-Thought leadership requires nurturing because it only retains its value while it remain relevant to its target audience.
+Thought leadership requires nurturing because it only retains its value while it remains relevant to its target audience.

 Thought leadership and differentiation

 Thought leadership does not require a differentiated position on a topic.
 What it does require is proof of competency and understanding.
-Customers seek a level of comfort with a supplier which derives from trust in knowledge about a topic, usually more knowledge than the customer currently possses.
+Customers seek a level of comfort with a supplier, which derives from trust in knowledge about a topic, usually more knowledge than the customer currently possesses.

 Some thought leadership does strive to differentiate.
 When trying to differentiate, messages should reinforce a strategic goal that offers alternatives to competitive positions or suggests category creation.
 Thought leadership demonstrates how an organization or individual thinks, which supports whatever features or product they believe differentiates them in a market.

 The goal is to become an authority, not THE authority.
 Thought leadership becomes diminished if it exists in a vacuum because it has nothing to play against.
 Microsoft’s future of work thought leadership is interesting because it exists beside the thought leadership from Cisco and Salesforce.
-It demonstrates first that they are thoughtful, and second that they are listening to the pains and needs of the market.
-It may also suggest that they have a different point-of-view on certain topics, especially when it comes to implementation of solutions.
-When it comes to multimillion-dollar investments, customers need to decide which visions align with their own.
+It demonstrates first that they are thoughtful and second that they are listening to the pains and needs of the market.
+It may also suggest that they have a different point of view on certain topics, especially when it comes to implementing solutions.
+When it comes to multimillion-dollar investments, customers must decide which visions align with their own.
 Thought leadership makes visions more transparent.

 Thought leadership is content marketing focused on ideas rather than products.
 It establishes credibility through authoritative research and interpretation.
 Thought leadership helps people and organizations grapple with hard problems.
 Thought leadership brings customers along the learning journey with its creator.
 And because of that, thought leadership can’t be planned too far into the future.
 Thought leadership requires feedback and adjustments that come only after people engaged with it.
 The relevance of thought leadership aligns with its timeliness.